sjackman/abyss-activity/README.md

 # Purpose

-In this lab we will use ABySS to assemble a 200 kbp bacterial artificial chromosome (BAC).
-The data set is one lane of paired-end reads from the Illumina platform.
-The assembled contigs are aligned to the human reference genome using BWA-MEM and variants are called using bcftools.
+We will use ABySS to assemble a 200 kbp bacterial artificial chromosome (BAC) using one lane of paired-end reads from the Illumina platform.
+BWA-MEM is used to align the assembled contigs to the human reference genome, and bcftools is used to call variants.
 IGV is used to visualize these alignments and variants. snpEff is used to determine the effects of these variants.

-After this lab, you will have learned how to use ABySS to assemble a small genome, use BWA and BWA-MEM to align reads and contigs to a reference genome, use IGV to visualize these alignments, and use bcftools and snpEff to call variants and determine their effect.
+After this lab, you will have learned how to use ABySS to assemble a small genome, use BWA-MEM to align reads and contigs to a reference genome, use IGV to visualize these alignments, and use bcftools and snpEff to call variants and determine their effect.

 # Contents